Sully's Big Blog! Commentary on College Football, Weekly Games, And Strange Statistics!

 3) 2nd Tie Breaker : in the event that Badgers, Cats, & Boilers teams are playing the exact same teams, where do you play themHome or at their place?

-4) 3rd Tie Breaker: So Using that criteria as our evaluator and still tied; we now will look @ how many home conference games you play in that season?
-In the B-10 you, play 9 conference and as a result, Nine (9) B-10 teams have 5 home conference games in a 2-year rotation while 9 others have 4 in their home stadiums., the 1st year & 5 in year Two!
-Lets take a look!
+4) 3rd Tie Breaker: So Using that criteria as we evaluate the schedules, yet remain tied, we now will look @ how many home conference games you play in 25′?
+In the B-10, you, play 9 conference and as a result, Nine (9) B-10 teams have 5 home conference games while the remaining 9 teams play 4 in their home stadiums.
+Ok, Lets take a look!

 So, Who is playing the B-10’s most difficult schedule in 2025?